As part of the second block of the exercise sessions, adapted versions of some prominent experiments will be conducted online.

 Again, these experiments will be flawed in many ways so they should not be taken seriously from the methodological perspective.
 They are intended to provide you with a certain experience that will hopefully motivate your reasoning and guide your learning altogether.

-When active, the experiments can be reached by clicking this link.
-You must use your personal id to login.
+When active, the experiments can be reached here.
+You must use your personal id (check your university email) to login.

 While it is possible to participate using a smartphone, it is recommended that you have something with a larger screen instead.
 The only piece of software that you need is a web browser.

-Each experiment will follow a particular lecture and will take place at 1600 on Thursday (German time).
+Each experiment will follow a particular lecture and begin at 1615 on Wednesday (German time).
 I will make the instructions available at least 24 hours in advance and expect you to know them before the experiment starts.
-Should you have any questions, write me an e-mail.